 Another well-written story about a future drug that failed to impress me.
 The SFnal idea is minimal and the story could have easily been a mainstream story about drug abuse.
 Nice, but nothing more.

 Robert Reed – Finished

-When you speculate about future technologies, then the limits you impose upon them to create potential for plot conflict hinge upon the clever chosing of these limits.
+When you speculate about future technologies, then the limits you impose upon them to create the potential for plot conflict hinge upon the clever choice of these limits.
 Either it makes your story look foresighted or ridiculous.
-In this well written story sadly the second is the case.
+In this well-written story sadly the second is the case.

 James Van Pelt – The Inn at Mount Either